spectrocloud/librarium/content/docs/12.5-palette-cli/20-commands.md

 ### Cluster Group

-Use the `cluster-group` command to change the target cluster group commands will target.
+Use the `cluster-group` command to change the cluster group that commands will target.
 You can also list all available clusters.
 The `cluster-group` supports the following subcommands.

   <br />